Dedication. Transparency. Results.

 Discrimination

-Exposing Workplace Discrimination in Miami, Orlando, and all throughout Florida
+Fighting Against Workplace Discrimination in Miami, Orlando, and All Throughout Florida

 Florida employers have the right to hire, promote, and pay employees based on their job qualifications.
 However, they are prohibited from discriminating against applicants and employees based on specific, protected characteristics.
 Everyone has the right to a fair and equal work environment.
 Those who experience discrimination in the workplace have legal remedies available to recoup their losses.